Jody Maginley

-Herbert John Jody Maginley (born 7 June 1995) is an Antiguan and Barbudan tennis player.
-He has a career high ATP doubles ranking of world No. 208 achieved on 17 November 2025 and a career high singles ranking of No. 1,021 achieved on 21 October 2019.
+Herbert John Jody Maginley (born 7 June 1995) is an Antiguan tennis player.
+He has a career high ATP doubles ranking of world No. 158 achieved on 23 February 2026 and a career high singles ranking of No. 1,021 achieved on 21 October 2019.
 Maginley is the only tennis player from his country to have an ATP ranking and is also his nation's record holder for the most Davis Cup wins with 26 (19 in singles and seven in doubles).

 Career

 He played college tennis at Northern Kentucky University.

 Partnering Alfredo Perez, Maginley won his first Challenger doubles title at the 2025 Morelos Open in Mexico, defeating Finn Reynolds and James Watt in the final which went to a deciding champions tiebreak.